- Group: WRDM

 - LinkedIn page URL: https://www.linkedin.com/in/seng-h-cheng-414295/

-I joined Pfizer in 2018 and am a Senior Vice President & Chief Scientific Officer in the Pfizer Rare Disease Research and Development Unit.
-I am responsible for setting the strategy to build a leading rare disease franchise by developing solutions that profoundly improve the health of patients.
+I joined Pfizer in 2018 as Senior Vice President & Chief Scientific Officer of the Rare Disease Research Unit.
+I am responsible for setting the strategy to build a leading rare disease R&D pipeline by developing solutions that profoundly improve the health of patients.

-I obtained my BSc and PhD in Biochemistry at the University of London and trained as a postdoctoral fellow at the National Institute of Medical Research, U.K., in the field of tumor biology.
+I obtained my BSc and PhD in Biochemistry at the University of London and trained as a postdoctoral fellow with Dr. Alan E. Smith at the National Institute of Medical Research, U.K., in the field of tumor biology.

-As the Chief Scientific Officer at Pfizer, I am charged with building upon the foundation of rare disease-associated initiatives at Pfizer, with emphasis on gene therapy as an emerging therapeutic paradigm.
-We aspire to consolidate our leadership in non-malignant hematological and inherited metabolic diseases and expand our presence in rare neuromuscular and neurological diseases.
-In addition to these core areas of focus, the Rare Disease Research Unit will explore opportunities that afford solutions for patients with rare nephrological, pulmonary and cardiovascular diseases.
+As the Chief Scientific Officer, Rare Disease at Pfizer, I am charged with building upon the foundation of rare disease-associated initiatives at Pfizer, with emphasis on gene therapy as an emerging therapeutic paradigm.
+We aspire to consolidate our leadership in non-malignant hematological and inherited metabolic diseases and expand our presence in rare neurological and cardiological diseases.
+In addition to these core areas of focus, the Rare Disease Research Unit will explore opportunities that afford solutions for patients with rare nephrological, and pulmonary diseases.

 University of London, UK, Biochemistry, BSc, 1979